SanderMertens/flecs/docs/Queries.md

 </li>
 <li><b class="tab-title">Rust</b>

-// This section for Rust is unfinished for group_by, for code examples see group_by example is examples folder under query from Rust.
-Note, this still partically uses the C API.
+This section for Rust is unfinished.
+For code examples, see the group_by examples in the `examples/flecs/queries` folder.
+Note, this still partially uses the C API.
 Until the Rust API is updated, this section will remain unfinished.

 The following example shows how grouping can be used to group entities that are in the same game region.